News and blog

 In summary, telemetry pipelines are essential for ensuring the smooth operation of complex systems, enhancing performance, and enabling proactive management.

-An interesting section title, I must say.
-Many people seem to be confused and there are some who think these concepts are the same and are interchangeable.
-Well, that is incorrect.
+Many people are confused and think these concepts are the same and interchangeable.
+However, they are not the same.
 Let’s see why.

 Observability pipeline